ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 ## Overview

 This API implements a user-centric data model with strong ownership guarantees.
 Users can only access and modify their own data through authenticated endpoints.
-The architecture centers around two main content types: **Profile** and **Person**, which form a chain of one-to-one relationships with the authentication system.
+The architecture centers around three main content types: **Profile**, **Person**, and **IdentityDocument**, which form a network of one-to-one relationships with the authentication system.

 ## Data Model Relationships

 ### Relationship Chain
 ```
+                    ┌─→ Person
-User (auth) ←→ Profile ←→ Person
+User (auth) ←→ Profile
+                    └─→ IdentityDocument
 ```

 All relationships are **one-to-one**:
 - Each **User** has exactly one **Profile** (created automatically on first access)
 - Each **Profile** has at most one **Person** record containing personal information
+- Each **Profile** has at most one **IdentityDocument** record containing identity information
-- Access control is enforced through the User → Profile → Person chain
+- Access control is enforced through the User → Profile chain to both Person and IdentityDocument

 ### Content Type Schemas